aacl2023-srw/aacl2023-srw.github.io/faq.md

 permalink: /faq
 order : 1
 ---
+#### Q: Can I submit supplemental materials?
+__A:__ We do not allow any supplemental appendices, and the paper should stand alone without requiring any appendices.
+However, we do allow supplemental code and data submissions.
+Submissions should be made through Softconf.

 #### Q: Where should I submit for pre-submission mentoring?
 __A:__ You may e-mail __naacl-2019-student-research-workshop@googlegroups.com__ with the follow information: